meilisearch/specifications/text/0085-api-keys.md

 ##### 3.2.3.2.
 Default Admin API Key

-The `Default Admin API key` gives access to all actions on all indexes except managing the API Keys.
+The `Default Admin API key` gives access to all actions by default.

 Here is how the `Default Admin API Key` is represented after its generation.